 Hoarding disorder is defined as “a persistent difficulty discarding or parting with possessions because of a perceived need to save them.
-A person with hoarding disorder experiences distress at the thought of getting rid of the items.
+A person with hoarding disorder experiences distresses at the thought of getting rid of the items.
 Excessive accumulation of items, regardless of actual value, occurs,” according to the Mayo Clinic.

 Holly explained that hoarding arises because of the way which the brains of some individuals are wired.
-This wiring results in hoarders having a different relationship with things than is the case with people who are no afflicted with hoarding disorder.
+This wiring results in hoarders having a different relationship with things that is the case with people who are no afflicted with hoarding disorder.

-In addition to attachment to items, Holly explained that hoarding is also associated with memory issues.
+In addition to the attachment to items, Holly explained that hoarding is also associated with memory issues.
 She made note that common items hoarded include clothes, magazine, and newspapers.
 The nature of these frequently hoarded items has a direct connection with memory issues.
 Some people are motivated to hoard these types of items in a perceived effort to protect against memory loss.
 These items provide resources should certain hoarders have a memory issue and need to recall something or another.

 Precise numbers of people who can be classified as hoarders are difficult to pin down.
-Hoarding remains hidden in many cases, not only by people afflicted with the condition, but by their family members as well.
+Hoarding remains hidden in many cases, not only by people afflicted with the condition but by their family members as well.
 Noting this, many experts involved in treating people who hoard and researchers who study the disorder estimate that about 5 percent of the U.S. population suffer from hoarding disorder.

 Holly affirmed the clinical definition of hoarding provided by the Mayo Clinic.
 “Stuff comes in and it’s not going out.
 The result is clutter,” she said.